NURTURE INFORMATION HUB

 Young children and babies rely on adults in their world to provide safe sleeping environments, educating yourself and family members on how your baby can sleep safely.

-SUDI and SIDS are rare and the risk of your baby dying from these is very low.
+The risk of your baby dying from SIDS are rare and very low.
 The rate of SIDS deaths has declined in Australia due to safe sleeping campaigns.
-In 2020, 100 babies in Australia died of SUDI (data from Queensland, New South Wales, Victoria and Western Australia only).
+In 2020, 100 babies in Australia died of SIDS (data from Queensland, New South Wales, Victoria and Western Australia only).

 Minimising the risk of SIDS - video